-1.)
-All Safety Procedures Should be Followed and Reviewed Frequently
+All Safety Procedures Should Be Followed And Reviewed Frequently

-3.)
-Any and All Safety Meetings and Trainings Should be Attended
+All Safety Meetings And Trainings Should Be Attended

-Safety Measures may change over time and even if they don’t you employer may have regular safety meetings and training in the regular course of business.
+Safety Measures may change over time and even if they do not your employer may have regular safety meetings and trainings in the regular course of business.
 It is very important that you attend such events so that you are up to date on all safety procedures.
 Not only will this make your workplace a safer environment, it can also improve your own safety rating on the job.

-4.)
-Safety Measures and Procedures should be Posted Where Everyone Can See
+Safety Measures Should Be Posted Where Everyone Can See Them

 All Safety Measures and Procedures that apply in the workplace should be posted in a conspicuous place so that everyone can see.
 For example, if employees punch a time clock, then safety procedures could be posted next to the time clock.
 If employees sign into the workday on the computer, then safety measures could be posted on the sign in sheet on the computer.
 Likewise, if employees sign in for work, then safety procedures could be placed by the sign in sheet.
 Wherever the safety measures are posted, the place should be where everyone can be reminded each day of safety procedures so that the workplace is safe for everyone.

-If you have any questions about Safety Measures and Procedures, then please feel free to Contact Us for more information.
+If you have any questions about safety measures and procedures, then please feel free to contact Julie A. Rice, Attorney at Law, & Affiliates, at 770-865-8654, by email at email@example.com, or online for more free, no-obligation legal information.